 That reluctance paid off as she won an award at the 1992 H.K. film awards – Best New Performer.
 She wasn’t able to capitalize on her accolade in a way that would mean being cast in 1993 (which was the most prolific year for Jing as a director).
 She explains why there was a lull in her career because of a film company:

 “D&B had some problems.
-They stopped the whole line of production from producing movies to showing them.
+They stopped the whole line of production – from producing movies to showing them – for two years.
 They hold my contract.
-I can not say anything.
+I can not say anything because I have a six year contract.
 For me, it is very hard.
 They pay my salary but they don’t give me any work.”

 Being put on a retainer meant that she became ill-prepared as an actress, like how lack of exercise makes an athlete rusty.
 Fox Hunter (1995) was her most exhausting movie: